 However, the report also revealed a number of statistics that will be of particular concern to IT professionals.
 For starters, we found that 83% of organisations have experienced data breaches from email.
 When we learned that 80% of employees share sensitive data with clients and colleagues via email, it became clear this was a major issue.

 Most workers will have sat through cybersecurity training and will be at least partially aware of the risks of data loss.
 Unfortunately, they still might not be aware of just how serious (and easy) it is to leak data via email.
 We asked IT leaders what impacts their organisations had felt during the pandemic.

 We discovered that 59% have already seen an increase in data leakage via email since the pandemic started.
 Therefore it didn’t come as a huge surprise to hear that 64% of IT leaders believe a remote workforce will mean more future email data breaches.
-Clients are becoming switched on to the issue too – over half of organizations had been asked if they have email DLP tools in place.
+Clients are becoming switched on to the issue too – over half of organisations had been asked if they have email DLP tools in place.

 When each email breach incident takes around 60 hours to resolve, the implications are serious.
-Out of the organizations we surveyed, 37% had experienced reputational damage from an email breach and 38% had experienced client churn.
+Out of the organisations we surveyed, 37% had experienced reputational damage from an email breach and 38% had experienced client churn.
 This begged a further line of research – why is so much data being lost via email?

 Everyone makes mistakes.
 But we know that tired, stressed people make significantly more.
 The data shows that one year into remote working, plenty of people are feeling the strain.
 When we learned that 60% of remote workers still work in domestic spaces with frequent distractions and interruptions, it wasn’t too surprising to learn mistakes leading to data loss are on the rise.